the ten most anticipated films of cannes | read | i-D

 You Were Never Really Here

 Six years after We Need to Talk About Kevin, Lynne Ramsay returns to the big screen with another adaptation of equally tough material.
 You Were Never Really Here is based on Jonathan Ames' novella about a former FBI agent who rescues children from prostitution, bludgeoning their traffickers to death with a hammer.
-Joaquin Phoenix stars, 14-year-old newcomer Ekaterina Samsonov is the child he tries to save.
-Needless to say, it doesn't go quite to plan.
+Joaquin Phoenix stars and 14-year-old newcomer Ekaterina Samsonov is the child he tries to save.
+Needless to say, things don't go quite to plan.

 Wonderstruck